Telemedicine Pain Management Doctors

 Category III codes consist of experimental procedures that may get added to the Category I code set.
 This category code is made up of temporary codes for emerging technology, procedures, and experimental services.

-Category I code set consists of procedure codes for unlisted services.
+The category I code set consists of procedure codes for unlisted services.
 But if the procedure or service is already listed in Category III code set, medical billers are required to use that code.

 Using the right modifiers in the right way is essential for medical coding.
 Using the wrong modifiers can result in claim denials, late reimbursements, and therefore lost revenues.

 HCPCS stands for Healthcare Common Procedure Coding System, commonly referred to as HCPCS Level II Classification codes.
 This code set is specifically for healthcare providers, medical equipment suppliers, and physicians.
 It involves: